danieldemercado/GeigerBIP39Generator/README.md

 3. [How to use it](#how-to-use-it)

 ## Disclaimer <a name="disclaimer" />
-I am not responsible for any coins losts due to the misuse of this script, nor due to it's use on a compromised computer.
+I am not responsible for any coins lost due to the misuse of this script, nor due to it's use on a compromised computer.
 The script should be run on a computer that is permanently disconnected from the internet.

 ## Requirements <a name="requirements" />
 * This script needs `Python3`.
 I'm running version `3.8.10`, but other versions will likely work.